-14.Nuts and Seeds as a Snack instead of Pretzels, Chips or Similar High-Fat, High-Salt, Sometimes High-Glycemic-Index Choices
+14.Nuts and Seeds as a Snack instead of Pretzels or Chips

 Nuts and seeds contain many nutrients, including folic acid, vitamin E, magnesium, copper, dietary fiber, and protein as well as phytochemicals.
 This ‘nutty’ snack can also provide us with heart-healthy mono- and polyunsaturated fatty acids.